TyrfingMjolnir/grimwire/README.md

 Relays are in the best position to track users - because they're designed to!
 In order for WebRTC to break through firewalls, there has to be a public service that can carry session information between the users.
 This means a relay knows what apps you have online and who you've exchanged session details with.
 Grimwire doesn't currently log that information, but it would be trivial for a host to add the logging themselves.

 Should this worry you?
 It's tempting to compare this information to, say, being seen at a coffee shop by the shop manager.
-However, the problem with that analogy is that it's imprecise; in fact, the manager also sees you at the other shops, notices every conversation you start, and never forgets anything.
+However, that manager also sees you at the other shops, notices every conversation you start, and (with logging added) never forgets anything.
 That's pretty spooky.

 This is why Grimwire's relay doesn't run as one big service - that information is better left unaggregated.
-Further, under the developing US law, it looks like Web providers can be compelled to install taps or provide backdoors.
-In large public spaces (like the Web) you might argue for discretionary surveillance along those lines (just as you might in a mall or a park) but if you have a public virtual space then you certainly need discrete private spaces as well.
-Like any private property, enforcement can be expected to knock on the door with a warrant.
-The smaller the space, the fewer people are exposed behind that door.
+Further, governments may compel Web providers to install taps or provide backdoors.
+It's best to decentralize the system across lots of machines to decrease the impact of leaks.

-I recommend that families, friends, university groups, businesses, etc - communities with personal, real-world contact - run their own relays, so that users don't have to put their trust in strangers.
+I recommend that families, friends, university groups, businesses, etc (communities with real-world contact) run their own relays so that users don't have to put their trust in strangers.
 In the future, Grimwire's relays will be able to inter-communicate, and that will allow you to expand your network without exposing yourself to additional tracking.

 #### Tracking by the Applications